makinacorpus/drupalindustry.recipe.drush/README.txt

   will be relative to the "directory" option.
 If you provide an absolute path (such as /var/www), the "directory" option will not be used.

+drupal-uri
+  URI of the drupal site to use (only needed in multisite environments).
+  Defaults to empty string which means default site.

 Standalone
 ----------